 This stems from the original complaint filed by the NBI that's still related to the issuance of PDRs by Rappler.
 Before he resigned, former justice secretary Vitaliano Aguirre II ordered the NBI to investigate Rappler for any possible violation of "other laws."
 On the basis of this order, the NBI conducted an investigation and found that Rappler purportedly violated the nationality requirement on mass media.
 Based on this finding, the NBI filed a criminal complaint with the Pasig prosecutor.

-In September 2018, the Pasig City prosecutor subpoeanad Rappler Inc's board of directors at the time of the issuance of the PDRs – Manuel Ayala, Nico Jose Nolledo, Glenda Gloria, James Bitanga, Felicia Atienza, James Velasquez – as well as then-corporate secretary, Jose Maria Hofileña.
-(See list of Rappler's current Board of Directors here)
+In September 2018, the Pasig City prosecutor subpoeanaed Rappler Inc's board of directors at the time of the issuance of the PDRs – Manuel Ayala, Nico Jose Nolledo, Glenda Gloria, James Bitanga, Felicia Atienza, James Velasquez – as well as then-corporate secretary, Jose Maria Hofileña.
+(READ: Rappler's 2020 Board of Directors)

 On March 26, 2019, the Pasig Prosecutor's Office charged the directors with violation of the Anti Dummy Law and the Securites Regulation Code.
 The complaint against Hofileña was dropped.
 Both cases were raffled off to Pasig Branch 265 Judge Acerey Pacheco, who later on decided to re-raffle the securities case to a commercial court, also in Pasig.
 For both cases, the board directors posted bail amounting to P216,000 each.